Karesis/NyanLang/README.md

 ## 🗺️ High-Level Roadmap

-Our primary goal is to bring the Nyan language to life through a phased approach:
+My primary goal is to bring the Nyan language to life through a phased approach:

 1.  **Phase 1: Core Implementation (In Progress)**
     * Develop a feature-complete reference compiler/interpreter (`claw-compiler`).